AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

 ---
 layout:     post
 title:      Blazor with SignalR - Series (Post 3)
-date:       2020-06-27
+date:       2020-06-29
-summary:    This is the continuation of the previous post.
-In this post we will see how to setup a authentication using Azure AD.
+summary:    In this third & final post of the series, we will see how we can leverage Azure AD for user Authentication in our Blazor App.
 categories: Blazor, SignalR, ASP.Net Core
 ---

-In the previous two posts we saw, how to get [started]({{site.url}}/Blazor-SignalR-1) with Blazor and how to [integrate]({{site.url}}/Blazor-SignalR-2) SignalR.
+In the previous two posts we saw, how to get [started]({{site.url}}/Blazor-SignalR-1) with Blazor and how to [integrate]({{site.url}}/Blazor-SignalR-2) with SignalR.

-In this third & final post of the series, we will see how we can leverage Azure AD for user Authentication.
+In this post we will integrate Azure AD with our Blazor App.

-***NOTE:*** This is a long post but I have used several screen shots, so hopefully it'll be helpful.
+***NOTE:*** This post walks through how I got it working in my App.
 You can alternatively follow the [docs](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-azure-active-directory?view=aspnetcore-3.1) version which is very detailed and my reference too.

 OK, the first thing I had to do was to setup Azure AD and that included: